auth0-quickstarts/samples-bootstrap-theme/README.md

 ```

 This will then compile SCSS files into CSS, and minify the file to produce a production-ready version.

+## Implementing the Custom Theme

+Please read the [implementation guide](docs/implementing-the-theme.md) for integrating this theme into a project.

 ## Version Information